MarthL/sts/readme.md

 Projects       | ✅ | -
 Job            | ✅       | -
-JobField       | To do       | Need to make the backend allUsersfromSameJob       | To do       | Need to make the backend
+JobField       | To do       | Need to make the backend Method add job to user       | To do       | Need to make the backend allUsersfromSameJob       | To do       | Need to make the backend

 <br><br><br>